 14. The application of Regulation (EU) No 575/2013 and Directive 2013/36/EU transitional provisions is treated as follows in CA templates:

 (a) The items in CA1 are generally gross of transitional adjustments.
-That means that figures in CA1 items are calculated in accordance with the final provisions (i.e. as if there were no transitional provisions), with the exception of items summarizing the effect of those transitional provisions.
+That means that figures in CA1 items are calculated in accordance with the final provisions (i.e. as if there were no transitional provisions).
 For each type of capital (i.e. CET1; AT1 and T2), there are three different items in which all the adjustments due to those transitional provisions are included.

 (b) Transitional provisions may also affect the AT1 and the T2 shortfall (i.e. AT1 or T2 the excess of deduction, regulated in Article 36(1), point (j) and Article 56 of Regulation (EU) No 575/2013, point (e) respectively), and thus the items containing those shortfalls may indirectly reflect the effect of those transitional provisions.

-(c) Templates CA5 are exclusively used for reporting the effect due to the application of Regulation (EU) No 575/2013 transitional provisions with an impact on own funds.
+(c) Templates CA5 are exclusively used for reporting the effect due to the application of Regulation (EU) No 575/2013 transitional provisions with an impact on own funds requirements.

 15. The treatment of Pillar II requirements can be different within the Union (Article 104a(1) of Directive 2013/36/EU has to be transposed into national regulation).
 Only the impact of Pillar II requirements on the solvency ratio or the target ratio shall be included in the solvency reporting required under Regulation (EU) No 575/2013.

-a) The templates CA1, CA2 or CA5 only contain data on Pillar I issues.
+(a) The templates CA1, CA2 or CA5 only contain data on Pillar I issues.

-b) The template CA3 contains the impact of additional Pillar II-requirements on the solvency ratio on an aggregated basis.
+(b) The template CA3 contains the impact of additional Pillar II-requirements on the solvency ratio on an aggregated basis.
 It mainly focuses on the target ratios themselves.
 There is no further link to the templates CA1, CA2 or CA5.

-c) The template CA4 contains one cell regarding additional own funds requirements relating to Pillar II.
+(c) The template CA4 contains one cell regarding additional own funds requirements relating to Pillar II.
 That cell has no link via validation rules to the capital ratios of the CA3 template and reflects Article 104a(1) of Directive 2013/36/EU which explicitly mentions additional own funds requirements as one possibility for Pillar II decisions.

 15a.
 The application of the output floor requirements may affect TREA as well as own funds requirements the calculation of which depends on TREA: capital ratios, Pillar 2 requirements and capital buffers.
 Where a competent authority has applied the derogation set out in Article 92(3), second subparagraph, of Regulation (EU) No 575/2013, the information on the output floor requirements shall be reported accordingly.

-a) The template CA2 contains the floored, un-floored and standardised total risk exposure amounts.
+(a) The template CA2 contains the floored, un-floored and standardised total risk exposure amounts.
 The floored and standardised TREA reflect the effect of transitional arrangements for the output floor defined in Article 465 of Regulation (EU) No 575/2013.
+Rows related to RWEA shall be reported on a phased-in basis.
+Transitional adjustments included in the computation of unfloored REA are to be reported separately (row 0037).

-b) The template CA3 contains the floored and unfloored capital ratios and the total SREP capital requirement (TSCR) before and after the cap set out in Article 104a of Directive 2013/36/EU and the capital ratios without the application of transitional arrangements for the output floor.
+(b) The template CA3 contains the floored and unfloored capital ratios and the total SREP capital requirement (TSCR) before and after the cap set out in Article 104a of Directive 2013/36/EU and the capital ratios without the application of transitional arrangements for the output floor, as well as the capital ratios without the application of any transitional arrangements.

 15b.
 The template CA4 contains the amounts of floor adjustments with and without the application of transitional arrangements for the output floor, as well as the applicable output floor percentage pursuant to Article 465(1) of Regulation (EU) No 575/2013.